lightningd/plugins/rebalance/README.md

 ## Usage

-Once the plugin is installed and active, there are two additional methods to rebalance channels:
+Once the plugin is installed and active, there are four additional methods for helping to rebalance channels:
 1) Either you can call `lightning-cli rebalanceall` to automatically fix all of your channels' liquidity.
+2) `lightning-cli rebalancestop` stops the ongoing `rebalanceall`.
-2) Or you can call `lightning-cli rebalance outgoing_scid incoming_scid` to rebalance individual channels.
+3) Or you can call `lightning-cli rebalance outgoing_scid incoming_scid` to rebalance individual channels.
+4) `lightning-cli rebalancereport` shows information: plugin settings, past rebalance stats, etc.

 ## Automatic rebalance